 - Unofficial transcript from Georgia Tech

-- Attach all documents in PDF format in Fellowship application, to submit application click, here.
+- Upload all documents in PDF format using the fellowship application form here.

-- Advisor letter of support that advocates novelty of research, its impact, and student’s strengths (maximum one page).
-Upload letter of support by clicking here..
+- Advisor letter of support that advocates for the novelty of research, its impact, and student’s strengths (maximum one page).
+To submit a letter of support please submit it here.

-- Present a research poster at the CRNCH Summit (date will be announced later) to obtain feedback from internal and external attendees.
+- Present a research poster at the CRNCH Summit (late January/early February) to obtain feedback from internal and external attendees.

-- Submit a final report in the form of a draft of a publication quality paper by July 16, 2021 @11:59pm for FALL 2021 submissions.
+- Submit a final report in the form of a draft of a publication quality paper by May 5, 2024.

 - 6-8 pages in two-column format, including references for feedback on the research and connections with related work at Georgia Tech.

-- All the submissions will be reviewed based on novelty and potential impact by a CRNCH review committee chaired by Rich Vuduc, Jeff Young and Jennifer Hasler (ECE)
+- All the submissions will be reviewed based on novelty and potential impact by a CRNCH review committee chaired by Rich Vuduc, Hyesoon Kim, Tushar Krishna, and Jeff Young.

 - Review feedback will be given to all applicants (awardees as well as non-awardees).
-Feedback to non-awardees will include tips for improving the submission for a future semester.
+Feedback to non-awardees will include tips for improving the submission for a future application cycle.